FIRST PERSON | Jim Miller

 In these dark times, with the Trump administration doing everything it can to promote climate denial and roll back federal efforts to address climate change, it is our goal to be one of the lights in the darkness, calling for sanity in the face of the grave threats that face us.

-— By Jim Miller, an instructor of English and labor studies at San Diego City College and political action vice president for the AFT Guild, San Diego and Grossmont-Cuyamaca Community Colleges, Local 1931.
+Jim Miller is an instructor of English and labor studies at San Diego City College and political action vice president for the AFT Guild, San Diego and Grossmont-Cuyamaca Community Colleges, Local 1931.
 Miller is a member of the CFT Labor in the Schools Committee and the CFT Climate Justice Task Force.

 Our Climate Justice Agenda